vinej/pyarchive/README.md

         Kind        :   array
         Description :   the description of the task Command     :   contains the list of values separated by a pipe |
+                        OR a filename with rows.
+One value by row.
-        Output      :   memory / reference
+        Type        :   pipe / file  (default is pipe) Output      :   memory / reference

         the array data can be access with  name